MrPunyapal/laravel-extended-relationships/README.md

 ### HasManyArrayColumn

-If you have a column companies in your users table which stores an array of local keys like [7, 71], you can use the following relationship:
+If you have a column companies in your users table which stores an array of local keys like [7, 71] or ["7", "71"], you can use the following relationship:

 ```php